SamuelKao/Predicting-NYC-taxi-destination/README.md

 ### Model 2
 The second(and technically third) model is a Multi Layer Perceptron (MLP) Neural network that also predicts a probability for every output class.
 First, sk-learns MLP model was used.
 This model was relatively slow which was balanced out by using less data.
 After switching to our own implementation of an MLP with Pytorch, we got a faster model and could therefor also use more data for training the model.

+In the figure below, a visual representation of a Multi Layer Perceptron Neural Network can be seen.

 ![MLP](https://github.com/user-attachments/assets/a4c86ecd-5c11-4de7-b183-1e0b8a6d07da)

 *Figure 7: Visual representation of a Multi Layer Perceptron (MLP).*

 ### Final Model

 For the final model we kept the Multi Layer Perceptron Neural network implemented with Pytorch.
 To improve it further a we explored and experimented with learning rates, number of nodes in the hidden layers, number of hidden layers, batch size, dropout, activation functions and weight decay.
 We ended up using 1024 nodes in 6 hidden layers, a batch size of 1024, learning rate of 0.001, dropout with  probability of 0.3 and the  ReLU activation function.
 The biggest improvement was with memory management.
 By continuously removing unused variables from memory and dropping columns, we could now store all of the data in a single tensor!
 It required over 6 gb of RAM, but it was possible.
 This meant we could now use all of the data in the data instead of 1% of it.
 Having this much data meant we only used 1% of it for testing and 1% of it for validation, since 1% of the data was still around 380 000 data points.
 We also increased training speed by implementing GPU acceleration, but training a single epoch still took almost 20 minutes because of the 38 million data points.

 ## Results